Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Numerical Examples

 \subsection{Experimental Setup}

 For quadrature-based algorithms, QuadBT \cite{goseaQuad} is first used to generate ROMs.
 The proposed quadrature-based IRKA algorithms then compress and distill the same quadruplets produced by QuadBT to target a local optimum of $||G(s)-G_r(s)||_{\mathcal{H}_2}^2$.
-To ensure a fair comparison between DD-ADI-BT and frequency-domain QuadBT, the ADI shifts are chosen using (\ref{adi_shifts_cont}) with \(\zeta_{i,\sigma} = \zeta_{i,\mu} = 10^{-4}\), so that both methods compress nearly identical quadruplets.
-Likewise, DD-ADI-BT and PORK-IRKA compress the same quadruplet, with \(L_p\) and \(L_q\) in DD-ADI-BT, and \(Q_s^{-1}\) and \(P_s^{-1}\) in PORK-IRKA, computed via (\ref{qs_formula})–(\ref{lq_formula}).
+To ensure a fair comparison between NI-ADI-BT and frequency-domain QuadBT, the ADI shifts are chosen using (\ref{adi_shifts_cont}) with \(\zeta_{i,\sigma} = \zeta_{i,\mu} = 10^{-4}\), so that both methods compress nearly identical quadruplets.
+Likewise, NI-ADI-BT and PORK-IRKA compress the same quadruplet, with \(L_p\) and \(L_q\) in NI-ADI-BT, and \(Q_s^{-1}\) and \(P_s^{-1}\) in PORK-IRKA, computed via (\ref{qs_formula})–(\ref{lq_formula}).

 For discrete-time systems, the procedure is similar: QuadBT \cite{goseaQuad} generates initial ROMs, and the proposed quadrature-based DT-IRKA algorithms compress and distill the same quadruplet to target a local optimum of $||G(z)-G_r(z)||_{\mathcal{H}_2}^2$.
-To ensure a fair comparison between discrete-time QuadBT and DD-PORK-DTBT, interpolation points are selected using (\ref{pork_shifts_disc}) with \(\zeta_{i,\sigma} = \zeta_{i,\mu} = 10^{-4}\), ensuring both methods act on nearly identical quadruplets.
-In this case, \(L_p\) and \(L_q\) in DD-PORK-DTBT, and \(\bar{Q}_s^{-1}\) and \(\bar{P}_s^{-1}\) in PORK-DTIRKA, are obtained from (\ref{dt_qs_formula})–(\ref{dt_lq_formula}).
+To ensure a fair comparison between discrete-time QuadBT and NI-PORK-DTBT, interpolation points are selected using (\ref{pork_shifts_disc}) with \(\zeta_{i,\sigma} = \zeta_{i,\mu} = 10^{-4}\), ensuring both methods act on nearly identical quadruplets.
+In this case, \(L_p\) and \(L_q\) in NI-PORK-DTBT, and \(\bar{Q}_s^{-1}\) and \(\bar{P}_s^{-1}\) in PORK-DTIRKA, are obtained from (\ref{dt_qs_formula})–(\ref{dt_lq_formula}).

 All IRKA and DT-IRKA-based algorithms are initialized arbitrarily and stopped after 50 iterations if convergence is not achieved.
 All experiments are conducted in MATLAB R2021b on a Windows 11 laptop with a 2GHz Intel Core i7 processor and 16GB of RAM.
+The MATLAB codes for reproducing the results in this section are provided in \cite{mycode}.